Cbyernus/SteamVR/SteamVR-Input.md

 Returns a handle for an input source.
 This handle is used for all performance-sensitive calls.

-For best performance, applications should call this function once per handle.
+For best performance, applications should call this function once per input source path they use.

 * `pchInputSourcePath` - The path to the input source.
 Common input sources are /user/head, /user/hand/left, /user/hand/right, and /user/gamepad.
 * `pHandle` - A pointer to an input source handle variable to fill with the handle.

 `EVRInputError IVRInput::UpdateActionState( VRActiveActionSet_t *pSets, uint32_t unSizeOfVRSelectedActionSet_t, uint32_t unSetCount )`

 Reads the current state into all actions.
 After this call, the results of Get*ActionData calls will be the same until the next call to UpdateActionState.
-Applications should call this function once per frame.
+Applications should typically call this function once per frame.

 * `pSets` - A pointer to an array of one or more VRActiveActionSet_t structures that the application would like to be active this frame.
 * `unSizeofVRSelectedActionSet_t` - This parameter should be sizeof(VRActiveActionSet_t).